 ) over the PmAlarmEvent

 object of the group or subgroup type.
-This method can be called, for example, by the panel button and it is functional for both local and web applications (i.e. when the method is called in the Web panel
+This method can be called, for example, by the panel button and it is functional for both local and Web applications (i.e. if the method is called in the Web panel

 button for example).

 The variables of the PmData object can utilise Data extension ExtAlarmAnalog or ExtAlarmBinary and register itself directly into the PmAlarmEvent object.
-Then, on the page PmAlarmEvent > List the items for this type of alarming need not to be defined.
+Then, on the page PmAlarmEvent > List the items for this alarm type need not to be defined.